replicatedhq/replicated-docs/docs/reference/template-functions-static-context.md

 ## TLSCert

 **Deprecation Notice**: This function has been superseded in Replicated KOTS v1.26.0 by the sprig crypto functions.
-For more information, see [Example: Using Variables to Generate TLS Certificates and Keys](template-functions-config-context#tls-cert-example) in _Config Context_.
+For more information, see [Using Variables to Generate TLS Certificates in JSON](template-functions-examples#using-variables-to-generate-tls-certificates-in-json).
 For more information about the sprig crypto function, see [Cryptographic and Security Functions](http://masterminds.github.io/sprig/crypto.html) in the sprig documentation.

 ```go
 func TLSCert(certName string, cn string, ips []interface{}, alternateDNS []interface{}, daysValid int) string